asyrjasalo/kongpose/README.md

 **demo login**: demo / demodemodemo

-Konga uses MongoDB with a peristent volume for storing its credentials.
+Konga uses MongoDB (4.0) with a persistent Docker volume for its credentials.